duongphuhiep/OrderService/src/OrderService.API/README.md

 When you call *GetOrder* then it might return Error or not depend on the instance which executed your *GetOrder* request.

-# Project structure
+# This project structure is bad

-The project structure + naming is.. bad.
-In practice you should split it to 3 different projects
+The project structure + naming are.. bad.
+Remember this is only a showcase to demonstrate various things.
+In practice you should split this `OrderService.API` into 3 different projects, the 2 others are:

 * The Data Access Layer (`DAL` folder) should be on other project.
 * The data contract (`Models` folder) should be on other project.